briandgomez/Study/Security+/Security Architecture.md

 # Recovery Testing
-- <u>Table top exercise</u>: go through steps as if you were actually going through them
+- <u>Table top exercise</u>: discussion based scenario session where a team discusses their roles and responds during an emergency.
+The team walks through one or more example scenarios.

-- <u>Fail over test</u>: test if redundancy works
+- <u>Fail over test</u>: test to see if redundancy setup works if there is a system failure
 ![alt text](image-26.png)

 - <u>Simulation</u>: test with a simulated event
+    - Examples: Phishing attacks, password requests, data breaches

 - <u>Parallel processing</u>: split a process through multiple parallel CPUs